Home » Why You Shouldn’t Feel Guilty About a Move to Assisted Living

 Coping with Guilt

-It’s natural to experience a range of emotions when making the decision to move a loved one into assisted living.
+It’s natural to experience a range of emotions when deciding to move a loved one into assisted living.
 To help manage guilt, consider the following:

 Ultimately, the goal is to create a situation where both you and your loved one can thrive.
 Assisted living can be a valuable step towards achieving that goal.